naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.24.Etherchannel.and.HSRP.md

 ## HSRP Load Balancing

-As with STP you might want
+As with STP you might want HSRP routers to be configured in an active/active state, with one router active for one set of VLANs and the other router active for the remaining VLANs.
+To implement HSRP load balancing for different VLANs configure one router for half the VLANs and the second router active for the other half of VLANs

+#### Troubleshooting HSRP: